 If you need to use your bare hands, remember to wash them as soon as you can or use an alcohol-based hand sanitiser similar to push the button.

-2. For passenger carrying lifts practice social distancing and avoid crowds
+2. For passenger carrying lifts practice social distancing and use a face mask

 If you cannot maintain a two metre distance with other people in the lift then be patient and wait for the next one, or consider taking the stairs instead if you can.
 Ideally it’s best to travel in the lift /elevator cabin on your own or only a few other people (as per building's measures) to limit the spread of infections through respiratory droplets.
-Refrain from talking and if you have to cough or sneeze, turn away from others and use your sleeve or a handkerchief to prevent droplets from spreading - but a smile is fine!
+Therefore, don't forget to wear your face mask/face covering when using a lift!

 3. Regular cleaning of touchable lift surfaces

 It is always good practice to keep surfaces cleaned regularly.
 We’d recommend boosting cleaning efforts so that buttons, handrails, elevator car walls, doors and other surfaces, are disinfected regularly.
 You can find out more on lift cleaning on our blog.